IBM/presto-iceberg-lab/docs/prerequisite/README.md

 cd presto-iceberg-lab/conf
 ```

+You can skip the next step if you have successfully changed to the `conf` directory.

 ## Clone the workshop repository

 Various parts of this workshop will require the configuration files from the workshop repository.
 Use the following command to download the whole repository: